szuke/xtuple-extensions/docs/TUTORIAL.md

 Getting this to work will touch all of the layers of the xTuple stack.
 On the server side, we'll have to make a new table and related ORMs.
 On the client side we'll have to make the model for ice cream flavors, the views and the views to profile them.
 We'll also have to insert this feature into the pre-existing contact view.

 This tutorial will walk you through setting up this customization in three parts.
-First, we need to add a new business object, `IceCreamFlavor`.
-Second, we need to extend the Contact business object to include this field.

 In **Part I** we'll start at the bottom and work our way up to create the `IceCreamFlavor` business object.
 We'll do the same in **Part II**, and revisiting each layer of the stack will feel like seeing an old friend!
 Lastly, in **Part III** we'll add some bells and whistles to give you a taste of some of the more advanced functionality that's available.

 If you have not already cloned the [core xtuple repository](http://github.com/xtuple/xtuple) and set up your development environment, do so now by following [our setup instructions](https://github.com/xtuple/xtuple/wiki/Setting-up-an-Ubuntu-Virtual-Machine).
 You will furthermore want to fork and clone this [xtuple-extensions](http://github.com/xtuple/xtuple-extensions) repository.
 [ [HOW?] ](TUTORIAL-FAQ.md#how-to-fork-and-clone-xtuple-extensions)